Two recent cases in Nigeria have again brought to the fore the issue of breach of promise to marry.

 If you are a victim of a breach of promise to marry, see a lawyer today to advice you on what to do.

-People should, therefore, beware of how they toy with other people’s hearts.
+People should, therefore, avoid things that can lead to a broken home.
+Beware of how you toy with other people’s hearts.
 The consequences can sometimes be dire.